TillMacher/apscale_gui/README.md

 [![Downloads](https://pepy.tech/badge/apscale_gui)](https://pepy.tech/project/apscale_gui)  - Apscale GUI

 ## Introduction
-The Apscale Graphical User Interface is a metabarcoding pipeline that handles the most common tasks in metabarcoding pipelines like paired-end merging, primer trimming, quality filtering, otu clustering and denoising.
+The APSCALE Graphical User Interface is a metabarcoding pipeline that handles the most common tasks in metabarcoding pipelines like paired-end merging, primer trimming, quality filtering, otu clustering and denoising.
 It uses a Graphical interface and is configured via a single configuration file.
 It automatically uses the available ressources on the machine it runs on while still providing the option to use less if desired.

-For more information on the pipeline running in the background visit [apscale](https://github.com/DominikBuchner/apscale).
+For more information on the pipeline running in the background visit [APSCALE](https://github.com/DominikBuchner/apscale).

 ## Installation

-Apscale can be installed on all common operating systems (Windows, Linux, MacOS).
+APSCALE can be installed on all common operating systems (Windows, Linux, MacOS).
-Apscale requires Python 3.7 or higher and can be easily installed via pip in any command line:
+APSCALE requires Python 3.7 or higher and can be easily installed via pip in any command line:

 `pip install apscale_gui`